dstein64/recrun/README.md

 Optionally, recrun can use the [Diffbot Article API](http://www.diffbot.com/products/automatic/article/) to extract relevant content.
 A Diffbot token is required for this, and must be entered in recrun's options.
-A free token can be obtained by signing up at https://www.diffbot.com/plans/free.

 The extension is available for Chrome at https://chrome.google.com/webstore/detail/recrun/ocikmakgbemmhogikcbcbkebeephjcno.